StaffanMelin/dstudio/docs/dstudio-doc.md

 ![Example2](assets/example2.png "Example 2")

+Uses direct setup of synthesizers -- not DSettings.

 ### Example 03 - Sequencer

 A sequenced song that shows how to create sequences and chain them into a song.

 ![Example3](assets/example3.png "Example 3")

+Uses direct setup of synthesizers -- not DSettings.

 ### Example 04 - Sampler